 - Virtual environment theme and design.

-- Decide what rooms and spaces to include (lobby, theater, exhibit hall, booths, resource center, help desk, breakout rooms, etc.).
+- Decide what rooms and spaces to include (lobby, theater, exhibit hall, booths, resource center, breakout rooms, etc.).

 - Create signs and graphics to customize the experience with the hosting organizations (and sponsors) brand and event theme (colors, branding, navigation signs, banners, scenery, etc.).